Allegheny County Closes Bars, Restaurants, Casinos And All Activities That Involve Over 25 People For One Week

-ALLEGHENY COUNTY (KDKA) — The Allegheny County Health Department is forcing all activities that involve over 25 people to close for one week.
+ALLEGHENY COUNTY (KDKA) — The Allegheny County Health Department is forcing bars, restaurants and casinos to close, as well as all activities and events with over 25 people to be canceled.

-This will include restaurants, bars, casinos and all activities that involve over 25 people.
-Takeout and delivery will still be available.
-This will begin July 3 at 12:01 a.m.

-“I know that people were angry and frustrated with recent developments including the surge in cases, the prior order and recommendations, as well as the state mask order,” said Dr. Debra Bogen, director of the county health department.
-“I also realize that this newest order won’t make any of that better but as Health Department Director, I am charged with protecting, promoting, and preserving the health and well-being of all county residents, particularly the most vulnerable.
-This is not a decision that I’ve made lightly but I believe it’s necessary based on the new cases in the county and the community spread that is occurring.”
+This order comes as the Allegheny County Health Department announced 233 new Coronavirus cases on Thursday.

 RELATED STORIES: